 If you are considering registering your dog as an Emotional Support Animal, you should know that there is no official registry.
-What you need to certify your pet as an Emotional Support Animal is an ESA Letter written by a licensed therapist.
+What you need in order to make your your pet your official Emotional Support Animal is an ESA letter written by a licensed therapist.

-If are ready to see if you qualify for an ESA Letter and would like to connect with a licensed mental health professional to assist you in this process, click on the link below.
+If are ready to see if you qualify for an ESA letter and would like to connect with a licensed mental health professional to assist you in this process, click on the link below.

 What is an ESA Letter?

 ESA letters are usually written by mental health professionals.
 Physicians are also able to write ESA letters, but in many cases your family doctor or primary physician may not be the right choice.
 That is because many doctors are unfamiliar with ESAs and ESA letters.
-To qualify for a legitimiate ESA Letter, make sure to work with a licensed mental health professional who specializes in animal therapy so they know all the requirements around Emotional Support Animals.
-You do not want to worry about whether your ESA Letter will be accepted or not.
+To qualify for a legitimate ESA Letter, it’s helpful to work with a licensed mental health professional who specializes in animal therapy and knows the requirements for Emotional Support Animals.

 If you are currently working with a therapist, ESA Doctors recommends asking them to write you an ESA Letter.

-If your current therapist does not believe in animal therapy or are unaware of ESA rights, you may seek support from one of the therapists we work with.
+If your current therapist is unfamiliar with animal therapy or unaware of ESA rights, you can seek support from one of the therapists we work with.
 The licensed professionals that work with ESA Doctors are ESA specialists and can help determine whether an ESA is right for you.
 Please click on the image below or on this link to proceed – Qualify for an ESA Letter Online.

 How is an ESA Letter different from an ESA Registry?

-An ESA Registry is a site that asks for money to confirm that you have a registered emotional support animal.
+An ESA registry is a site that offers to “register” your dog in a registry or database (usually for a fee).
 This is not required by law and does not need to be done.
 Registering an emotional support animal does not confer any legal benefits.